 The Ultimate Guide to Welding in Production

 Manufacturing commonly uses production welding as a means to get certain jobs done.
-Welding is a key component in building many of the products that are manufactured around the world.
+Since welding is a key component in building many of the products that are manufactured around the world, AMF has employed welders with a high level of experience and expertise to handle even the most demanding welding needs.

 Since there are many different types of welding, it can be helpful to understand what each one does.
 So, we've created this article to help you discover the world of welding and all that there is to know.